pulumi/docs/content/docs/troubleshooting/_index.md

 In this form, the ProviderResource is explicitly registered first, allowin it to be safely used *synchronously* in the data-source calls.
 This registration should generally be done right after creating the provider.
 With this form the data-source results can be used immediately, without needing to operate on them as promises (i.e. no need for `await` or
 `.then(...)`).

-### Compat

-Currently, a warning is issued so as to not break existing code that is functionality properly.
-In a future version, Pulumi *may* be updated to throw instead of producing a warning when this happens.
-It is recommended that Pulumi apps be updated to use one of the above forms to prevent breakage in the future.